-Alexandre Rodrigues, Leandro Firmino, Matheus Nachtergaele
+Alexandre Rodrigues, Leandro Firmino, Phellipe Haagensen, Douglas Silva, Jonathan Haagensen

 This Brazilian crime drama packs a punch with its raw and visceral storytelling.
 The chaotic energy of the favelas is brilliantly captured, giving an unflinching look at the violence and survival that defines life there.
 The film's nonlinear narrative keeps you engaged, while the performances are uniformly strong.
 A gritty, yet compelling watch that offers a stark contrast to my usual sci-fi and fantasy picks.